AudioFluff/PyPhonic/docs/faq.rst

 One's a VST instrument and the other is an effect.
 The effect can still accept, and generate, MIDI, but you might find configuring it in your DAW more of a challenge.
 Only the effect can be used as an insert/send effect.

+13. How do I communicate across multiple PyPhonic instances?

+Any global variables instantiated in one instance of the VST will be available in other instances of the VST, and vice versa.
+They are shared.
+If instances are running the same code or refer to variables which have the same name that are _not_ only used in the `process` function, this can be confusing, you may want to namespace them (e.g. give each instance its own dataclass with those variables, or just change the names).